James Leslie Brierly

 James Leslie Brierly (9 September 1881 – 20 December 1955) was an English scholar of international law.

+Biography

 James Leslie Brierly was born on 9 September 1881 in Huddersfield to Emily Sykes and Sydney Herbert Brierly.

-Brierly taught at the University of Manchester from 1920 and at the University of Oxford from 1922 to 1947.
+Brierly was a professor of law at the University of Manchester from 1920, Chichele Professor of International Law and Diplomacy at the University of Oxford from 1922 to 1947, and the first Montague Burton Professor of International Relations at the University of Edinburgh from 1948 to 1951.

+Death

 He died on 20 December 1955 at his home in Headington.